Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Each bottle of this multivitamin contains a 60-day supply of softgels.

 They don’t just contain DHA.
-They also feature vital minerals and vitamins needed by new moms who are nursing.
+They also feature vital postnatal vitamins and minerals needed by new nursing mothers.

 Even better, you only need to take one per day.